Recipe Scale Conversion Calculator – Recipe Multiplier

 Step Two: Adjust the Recipe Using the Conversion Factor

-To do this, multiply each ingredient portion by the conversion factor to get the adjusted amount.
-If the conversion factor is two and the recipe calls for three tablespoons of an ingredient, then the scaled recipe would use six tablespoons (2 × 3 = 6).
+For example, if the conversion factor is 2 and the recipe calls for 3 tablespoons of an ingredient, the scaled recipe calculation would be 2 × 3 = 6, which equals 6 tablespoons.

 Step Three: Convert Measurements